MonitorAmbientLight/mal-master/README.md

 ### Step 6

-Have the Raspberry Pi and three hex screws (Part No. Y) ready.
+Have the Raspberry Pi and three 2,2 mm screws ready.
 ![19](/pictures/19.jpeg)

 Place the Raspberry Pi on the intended place in the MAL case.
 ![20](/pictures/20.jpeg)

-Secure the Raspberry Pi with the three screws.
+Secure the Raspberry Pi with the three 2,2 mm screws.
 ![21](/pictures/21.jpeg)

 Now connect the red, white and green cable from Step 4 with the female end to the Raspberry Pi as shown: